mmoundou/Search-Algorithms-/README.md

 Now, that depends on a couple of factors:
 The tree is not null We already have a reference to the tree's head The desired value is not located in the tree's head The tree's head has descendants.

-More generally, however, we can say that we are simply querying a tree node, whether it be head or descendant.